A few words from the author:

 Programmer and fiction writer, logic and worldly rewards versus imagination and spiritual blessings, this is my core dilemma.
 To which there is no resolution I have decided.
 The programming feeds me and my family, while travel and remarkable friends and family feed my fiction.
 This blog’s intent is to capture travel moments and moments with friends and family to assist my fiction.

 For those wondering of my writing achievements, I have written a few novels (Bathing with the Dead, Her Heart in Ruins, All that we touch, Our Only Chance: An A.I.
-Chronicle, Fountain of Souls, Escaping Heaven) as well as a graphic novel and short stories.
+Chronicle, Fountain of Souls, Escaping Heaven) as well as a graphic novel (Android Einna) and short fictional works.
 My novella, My Father’s Lies, made the short list in one of the Paris Shakespeare & Company Contests.
 My short story, Surviving on Mexican Shade, was broadcast by the BBC World Service and published by the Sorbonne in the literary review Paris Transcontinental many years ago.
 In December 2015 Galley Beggar Press, located in the UK, e-published my short story First Kiss.

 As to my travels, I have traveled for work and play to many countries, and lived in three – America, Mexico and France.
 Countries I have visited include England, Scotland, Spain, Italy, Iceland, Switzerland, Greece, Egypt, Turkey, Morocco, Nigeria, Indonesia, Malaysia, Australia, Singapore, Japan, India, Nepal, Pakistan, China, Russia, Finland, Cambodia, Thailand, Canada, Mexico, Colombia and Panama.
 I speak English, French and Spanish.
 I can drive on either side of the road (and sometimes both – but I try to avoid this).